Good animal welfare depends on three components:

 Sow stall conditions

 Potentially upsetting scenes of animal suffering.

-Shortly before she is due to give birth (farrow), a sow is typically moved to a farrowing crate.
-This is similar to a sow stall except that there is additional space for the piglets.
-Bars, to prevent crushing, keep the sow out of the piglets' lying area.
-Piglets are weaned at about 3 to 4 weeks and even earlier in some countries.
+Shortly before she is due to give birth (referred to as ‘farrowing’), a sow is typically moved to a farrowing crate.
+This is similar to a sow stall except that there is space to the side for the piglets.
+Bars keep the sow out of the piglets' lying area to prevent crushing.

 The farrowing crate